DaoCloud/DaoCloud-docs/docs/en/docs/middleware/kafka/intro/offline-install.md

         source:
           intermediateBundlesPath: mcamel-offline # The relative path to execute the charts-syncer command, not the relative path between this YAML file and the offline package
         target:
-          containerRegistry: 10.16.10.111 # Change this to your image repository URL
+          containerRegistry: 10.16.10.111 # Change this to your container registry URL
-          containerRepository: release.daocloud.io/mcamel # Change this to your image repository
+          containerRepository: release.daocloud.io/mcamel # Change this to your container registry
           repo:
             kind: HARBOR # It can also be any other supported Helm Chart repository type
             url: http://10.16.10.111/chartrepo/release.daocloud.io # Change this to the chart repo URL
             auth:
-              username: "admin" # Your image repository username
+              username: "admin" # Your container registry username
-              password: "Harbor12345" # Your image repository password
+              password: "Harbor12345" # Your container registry password
           containers:
             auth:
-              username: "admin" # Your image repository username
+              username: "admin" # Your container registry username
-              password: "Harbor12345" # Your image repository password
+              password: "Harbor12345" # Your container registry password
         ```

     === "Chart Repo Not Installed"